 Documents, certificates, letters and notes available at the British Embassy in Thailand.

-The British Embassy Bangkok can provide a range of notarial and documentary services for British nationals in Thailand.
+The British Embassy Bangkok can provide a limited range of notarial and documentary services for British nationals in Thailand.

-Services We Provide in Thailand
+Services we provide in Thailand

 Consular staff can provide the following services only:

 - affirmation of marital status

 - affirmation of residency

 - certified copy of British passport and British driving licence

 - letter of “no objection” for adoption in Thailand